upmaru/memovee-tama/router/classify.md

     - The user is asking to modify the list of results with different parameter values, so the correct class is "movie-browsing".

     - Routing to "movie-browsing" will provide access to tooling that will allow the modification of the search results.

+    - Sort order changes require re-executing the search with new sort parameters, not just modifying the display format.
   </reasoning>
 </case>